 Generally speaking, centralization of power can result in companies like Facebook, Amazon, and Google finding ways to monetize user data and habits in ways that the users may not even be aware of.
 Users of popular free online services may think of themselves as the customer, while the service that they’re using the product.
 But that’s actually backward.
 Instead, the user’s information is the product that is being sold.
 It’s their data that is valuable, yet most users of these services don’t yet realize this fact.
 If it’s your data, why are other people profiting off of it?
 Another of the benefits of decentralization is that it can put that value back in the hands of the user.

-Within a decentralized network, information is distributed amongst nodes, so that each node has an updated copy of the recorded data (ledger).
+Within a decentralized network, information is distributed amongst nodes so that each node has an updated copy of the recorded data (ledger).
 Simply put, a node is a computer that is running the blockchain’s software.
 Decentralized networks can also transfer data that can be validated without that information being transferred to a third party.
-Data is validated with the utilization of an agreed upon consensus mechanism, which checks the validity of the data before it becomes permanently imprinted onto a blockchain.
+Data is validated with the utilization of an agreed upon consensus mechanism which checks the validity of the data before it becomes permanently imprinted onto a blockchain.
 Simply put, a consensus mechanism is a way for validators to come to an agreement about the integrity of data before it becomes part of a blockchain.
-Once the block contains this data, it is distributed amongst nodes, making it very difficult to change data that has already been recorded to the ledger.
+Once the block is confirmed to contain this data, it is distributed amongst nodes, making it practically impossible to change data that has already been recorded to the ledger.